blimpio/socket.io-announce/README.md

 (The MIT License)

-Copyright (c) 2014 Giovanni Collazo
+Copyright (c) 2014 Blimp LLC - Giovanni Collazo

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the